sachin-karki/sachin-karki/README.md

 | ------------- | ------------- |

 ### About Myself
-I'm an international student currently residing and based in Jackson, MS. I currently attend The University of Mississippi Medical Center for my pursuit of an M.S. in Biostatistics and Data Science.
-Before that, I graduated from the Texas Woman's University in May of 2022 where I majored in Informatics with a minor in Data Science.
+I'm an international student currently residing and based in Jackson, MS. I currently attend the University of Mississippi Medical Center for my pursuit of an M.S. in Biostatistics and Data Science.
+Before that, I graduated from the Texas Woman's University in May of 2022, where I majored in Informatics with a minor in Data Science.

 I like to describe myself as an aspiring data science scholar with a beginner's level of knowledge, experience, and expertise in **SAS, R, SQL, Python, and Java**.
-My areas of interest include **Data Analytics, Machine Learning, Data Visualization and Storytelling, Business Intelligence, Database Management** and just about anything that's data-oriented.
+My areas of interest include **Data Analytics, Machine Learning, Data Visualization and Storytelling, Business Intelligence, Database Management**, and just about anything that's data-oriented.

 I aspire to learn and achieve pragmatic experiences within my areas of interest and I'm actively looking for opportunities that align with those areas.
 #### In addition to this, I'm also